buildpacks/rfcs/text/0133-explicit-layer-order.md

 - Today a single buildpack can write multiple layers.
 - For launch or the next buildpack in build, each layer is evaluated in alphabetic order via the spec.
 - This order can differ from the order that layers were written by the buildpack which is surprising and can result in difficult to debug problem.
+- The current ordering mechanism requires prefixing a directory to change order.
+Some binaries cannot be relocated without being rebuilt.
 - We should introduce a mechanism that allows buildpack authors to ensure that build, launch, and "inside of the same buildpack" have the same order of environment variable modification.
+This mechanism should allow non-relocatable binaries to be re-ordered.

 > - Why should we do this?

-To improve the correctness and reliability of buildpacks
+To improve the correctness and reliability of buildpacks.

 > - What use cases does it support?

+- Re-ordering layers without having to move files on disk.

 > - What is the expected outcome?